 To make it seem that the trees and the artificial rockwork had long coexisted, we fashioned faux roots that emerge from the rockwork and give the impression that roots and rocks had been interacting for years.
 All of this extra effort meant that our rockwork – especially the large waterfall feature – could successfully be placed within the trees’ cascading foliage and among the trunks themselves, giving the site a lush, verdant feeling.

-As a bonus, bringing our work so close to the trees enables our clients and their visitors to enjoy the aromatic fragrance of the eucalyptus trees – an experience considerably enhanced by the moisture of the waterfalls and mist.-- M.A.
+As a bonus, bringing our work so close to the trees enables our clients and their visitors to enjoy the aromatic fragrance of the eucalyptus trees – an experience considerably enhanced by the moisture of the waterfalls and mist.

 Thus began our plans for a “tree fall in the round” – a sculptural structure offering a different experience from every angle.
 The crescent-shaped structure rises with the slope of the property and extends up into the canopy of the trees.
 From any distance, it’s seen as a waterfall complex featuring literally dozens of falls, cascades and pools.